Article ID: 69

 Symptom: No signal when connecting to some monitors with DisplayPort input and output.

-Symptom: Computer is not charging or charges at a reduced speed.
+Symptom: The computer is not charging or charges at a reduced speed.

-This Multiport Adapter can pass up to 60 watts of power to the computer.
+This multiport adapter can pass up to 60 watts of power to your computer.
 Some computers require more than 60 watts.
 The power may be disabled through USB-C or charge at a reduced rate when only 60 watts of power is provided.

 Symptom: Unstable USB connection when using a peripheral such as an external hard drive.

-Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB prepherals.
+Do not daisy chain another USB hub to this adapter through the USB-A ports in order to connect more USB peripherals.
 It may overload the USB system or the power adapter and cause damage.